 - the adjusting of machine- or process parameters,

 4 Who shortens the set up times with SMED?In the center of the SMED method are the people that deal directly with the machine the method is used upon.
 Primarily the knowledge the operators have obtained in time is used.
 Other departments that deal indirectly with the machine concerned assist these people, for example the Technical and the Engineering department.
 They assist the SMED-team if changes to parts of the machine need to be made or designed.
 Figure 2: The three steps of the SMED method

 5 SMED, an overviewFigure 2 gives an overview of the SMED method in short.
 The method distinguishes three steps to reduce set up time.

 5.1 The initial situationIn the worst case the initial situation is being characterised by unclear information at the working area, no standardisation of settings or work methods, unprepared activities and no order around the machine as a result of which the necessary parts, tools or measurement equipment get lost easily.

 5.2 Step 1The preparations of the SMED route are important.
 All set up actions are recorded accurately with the aid of a video camera.
 All the actions from the operators during the set up are described accurately and the time taken for each action is measured.
 Furthermore, in step 1 all these actions are being looked at critically if these actions are to be done during the production stop (on line), or if they can be prepared during production (off line).
 During this it is also determined if the action is actually necessary or if it can be avoided.
 While making the preparations think of putting ready the tools and exchanged parts.
 In this step a complete overview of all the tools that are used during the set up is also made.

-The next step in the SMED route beholds the search for ways to make off line actions from on line actions.
+5.3 Step 2The next step in the SMED route beholds the search for ways to make off line actions from on line actions.
 It is possible that making small changes to the equipment or working method can make some actions obsolete.

-In the third and final step the on line actions that seemingly are unavoidable are being looked at closely.
+5.4 Step 3In the third and final step the on line actions that seemingly are unavoidable are being looked at closely.
 During this solutions, often very creative, are looked for to shorten the time elapsed during these actions.
 In step three focus is mainly being paid to:

 |1.
 Fasteners||Try to replace as many bolted connections by quicker alternatives.
 Bolted connections are mostly over dimensioned.
 There are cheap alternatives like snapfasteners with which the set up time can be reduced dramatically|

 |2.
 Positioning aids: fixed positioners||Often aids can be used to simplify actions.
 Think for example of fixed positioners to simplify the positioning of parts.
 Fixed positioners prevent endless adjusting|